code-with-amitk/Code-examples/Companies-Coding-Rounds/Facebook/1.Describe_how_I_would_visualize_mutations_in_RNA-seq_data/README.md

 ## [Tool Design](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-016-2389-8)
 - **1. Front end Browser / GUI **
   - *a.
-3D View* We will have a GUI for displaying mutation, gene expression, alternative splicing frequency simulteneously.
+3D View* We will have a GUI for displaying gene mutation, gene data, alternative splicing frequency simulteneously.
   - *b.
 PHP scripts* allowing the user to submit requests to the database to be displayed in the browser
   - *c.
 Main page to sub pages:* Main page will display primary view of user data which is broken deeper onto pathways that are either predefined or added by users.
   - *Others:*